 Below is the text for the Rite of Marriage, as found in the 1962 Rituale Romanum.
 This is to give you a starting point, an idea of what to expect.
 You can peruse plenty of Rituales online from earlier years and find slight variations in the text (like a Rituale from 1873 with English, Gallic, and German vows) 6.
-What remains the same is that there is an exchange of consent (and that is happens before Mass begins).
+What remains the same is that there is an exchange of consent (and that this happens before Mass begins).

 Rite of Marriage (1962)